 - Throughout her life Niki worked with many mediums.
-Paint, stickers, found objects, resins, clay, plaster, for sculptures, as well as ceramic tiles, and stones from which she created paintings, prints, assemblages, sculptures and sculpture gardens, and even houses! - While Niki is mostly known for her sculptural work she created in many sizes, she also made art that serves utilitarian purposes.
-Some of the functional art she created are sculpture vases, lamps, chairs, benches and mirrors. - Located in Escondido, Queen Califia's Magic Circle is filled with totems covered in Mosaics of mirrors, hand made tiles and a variety of stones and quartz.
-This was a gift to the people of California, since Niki lived in Southern California from 1993 until her death in 2002.
-In this sculpture garden, Niki has made many totems that are meant to honor Queen Califia.
+Paint, stickers, found objects, resins, clay, plaster, for sculptures, as well as ceramic tiles, and stones from which she created paintings, prints, assemblages, sculptures, houses, and even sculpture gardens. - Niki is mostly known for her sculptural work.
+She created sculptures in many sizes, some are gigantic, some are small.
+They can also have different uses, which is called "Functional Art", for example sculpture vases and lamps, chairs, benches and mirrors. - In the United States, Niki made a sculpture garden.
+Located in Escondido, "Queen Califia's Magic Circle" is filled with totems covered in mosaics of mirrors, hand-made tiles and locally-stones.
+This was a gift to the people of California, since she lived in La Jolla from 1993 until her death in 2002.
+In this sculpture garden, Niki has made many totems that are meant to honor Queen Califia, the mythical Goddess of the lands of California. - Examples of some of the reoccurring animals in the artists work: Birds, Reptiles (Dragon, Alligator, Snakes) Rhinos, Cats, Horses o Waterfront Park o Liberty Station (2019)

-Niki de Saint Phalle-Coming Together 2001, Notice the organic and geometric shapes created by the negative space within the face of the sculpture
+Niki de Saint Phalle-Coming Together 2001 Notice the organic and geometric shapes created by the negative space within the face of the sculpture.